How to Find Amazon FBA Wholesale Suppliers

 Before you can start your wholesale business on Amazon, you need to obtain a reseller’s permit.
 This permit allows you to purchase products in bulk without paying sales tax, which you will collect from customers when you resell the items.

 Step 2.
-Choose your niche
+Choose a product category

 Step 3.
 Choose a potential supplier